joshydavid/information-security-study-notes/resources/cryptography.md

 ## SSL/TLS Handshake Process

-- ClientHello: Client sends SSL/TLS version, cipher and client random.
+RSA key exchange process

+- Client Hello: Client sends a message to the server containing
+  - SSL/TLS version it supports
+  - list of cipher suites
+  - a random value called client random
+- Server Hello: The Server responds with
+  - the chosen cipher
+  - a random value called server random server random
-- ServerHello: Server responds with the chosen cipher, server random and sends its public key to the client.
+  - its public key (from its certificate) which includes the server's identity
+- Key Exchange:
-- KeyExchange:
+  - The client
-  - RSA: Client generates a pre-master secret, encrypts it with the server's public key and sends it to the server.
+  - generates a pre-master secret
+  - encrypts it with the server's public key and
+  - sends it to the server.
 - Session Key Generation:
+  - Server: Decrypt the pre-master secret using its private key, combine it with client random and server random to derive the symmetric key
-  - Both the client and server generate the symmetric session keys using the pre-master secret and random values
+  - Client: Combine the pre-master secret with client random and server random to derive the symmetric key
+- Handshake Completion:
-- Both client and server exchanged finish messages to verify the handshake and start secure communication.
+  - Both the client and server sends a finished message, which includes an encrypted hash of all previous handshake messages.
+- Secure Communication:
   - Data is transmitted securely using symmetric encryption.

 ## Explain the concept of hashing and how it is different from encryption and encoding

 - Hashing is a one-way operation that takes an input and converts it into a fixed-size string of characters, which is typically a hash value known as digest.
 This is irreversible since it's one way.
 - Encryption is a two-way operation, the data is scrambled and transformed into unreadable format but it can later be decrypted and reverted to the original form using the correct key.
 - Encoding is the process to transform the data in such a format that can be used by different systems.
-No keys require to decode, its more for data usability instead of confidentality.
+No keys require to decode, its more for data usability instead of confidential.

-## What are the common hashing algorithms and how do they work?

-- Common hashing algorithms include MD5, SHA-1, and SHA-256.
-- Hashing creates a fixed-size output (hash) from input data of any size.
-It is used for data integrity checks and password storage.

 ## Explain the concept of least privilege and why it’s important in information security